 Federally- and/or SOH-listed plant species are not known to occur at NCTAMS PAC Wahiawa (Hawai'i Natural Heritage Program, 2004), Opana, or Camp Stover Housing Community.

 ES.1.4.4 Kalaeloa

-Table ES-5 provides a list of the federally- and SOH-listed species with potential to occur at the Kalaeloa study area, including Pearl Harbor and Nearshore Training Areas.
+Table ES-5 provides a list of the federally- and SOH-listed species with potential to occur at the Kalaeloa Study Area, including along the Pearl Harbor shoreline.